What is Direct Material

 Think about the list of items you need to prepare a chocolate cake.
 Your list will include items like flour, cocoa powder, sugar, eggs, milk, baking powder, etc. These items are none other than what companies and manufacturing organizations call ‘direct material’ for preparing a cake.
 Hence, direct materials are raw materials that are converted into finished goods.
 These are not materials that we ‘use’ in the production process.
 Instead, direct materials are those raw materials that physically become finished goods at the end of the manufacturing process.
 In other words, they are components of a finished product.

 Examples of Direct Material

-- Wood used to make tables.
+- The wood is used to make tables.

 - A cloth used to make shirts.

-- Glass used to make windows.
+- The glass is used to make windows.

-Difference between Direct Materials vs Indirect Materials
+Difference between Direct Materials vs. Indirect Materials

 While raw materials themselves become finished goods, indirect materials are those materials that do not form a part of the finished goods.
-For e.g., Chefs in a bakery typically use hand gloves while preparing cakes and other bakery items.
-The bakery will also use various cleaning agents (dishwasher, floor cleaners, etc.) to keep the kitchen area clean.
+E.g., Chefs in a bakery typically use hand gloves while preparing cakes and other bakery items.
+The bakery will also use various cleaning agents (dishwashers, floor cleaners, etc.) to keep the kitchen area clean.
 Both these items are an example of indirect costs since they do not form a part of the finished goods.
 Their job is to make the production process more efficient or easier.

 One more differentiating characteristic of indirect materials is that we can’t link their costs to a specific product.
-For e.g., while you can say how much sugar you have used to prepare cakes and how much to produce muffins, you can not say how much part of the hand gloves cost is attributable to cakes and how much to muffins.
+E.g. while you can say how much sugar you have used to prepare cakes and how much to produce muffins, you can not say how much part of the hand gloves cost is attributable to cakes and how much to muffins.
 You cannot also say how much floor cleaner was used to facilitate the production of muffins and how much for the production of pastries.

 What Constitutes Direct Materials Cost